Isaac-Fate/mathematical-analysis/_sources/Elementary Concepts/The Reimann Integral/Change of Variables.md

 # Change of Variables

+Recall the theorem of Change of Variables in Riemann-Stieltjes integrals ({prf:ref}`thm:47`).
+If we derive the Change of Variables theorem for Riemann integrals based on that, then the transformation $\phi(x)$ of variable $x$ is required to be monotonic.
+But $f$ only needs to be integrable, i.e., $f \in\mathfrak{R}$.

+However, in practice, $\phi(x)$ appears to be a more general function, which is seldom monotonic.
+Therefore, we need to relax the constraints on $\phi$.
+The following theorem states the Change of Variables theorem in Riemann integrals, the proof of which is mainly based on the First Fundamental Theorem of Calculus ({prf:ref}`thm:48`).
+Though the function $\phi$ is no longer required to be monotonic, the integrand $f$ needs to be continuous instead of just integrable.

 ````{prf:theorem}

 Suppose $\phi$ is continuously differentiable on $[c, d]$, and $f$ is continuous on $\phi([c, d])$.
 Define function $F$ by